AndersSpear/ZAP/README.md

 sudo docker run -it base
 ```

+PATRICK NOTE: Harpoon was used in the DeResistor paper to geneate background traffic for the TRW
 Installing Harpoon: In docker experiments Harpoon is used to simulate normal background traffic.
 In folder
 /docker/harpoon, run:
 ```